InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: METHODOLOGY

 This paper presents \textit{InferLog}, a novel framework designed to optimize the inference performance of LLM-based log parsing.
 The architecture, as illustrated in Fig.\ref{fig:overview}, integrates two synergistic components: an ICL-oriented KV cache reusing optimization technique to improve prefix caching efficiency (\cref{sec:novel1}), and a fast inference configuration tuning pipeline to identify optimal inference system configuration parameters to enhance performance(\cref{sec:novel2}).

-Specifically, the online log system generates production logs, which are processed with ICL-based prompt engineering to obtain requests.
+Specifically, the software systems generate production logs, which are processed with ICL-based prompt engineering to obtain requests.
 Upon requests arriving, \textit{InferLog} match the historical ICL with the highest potential prefix cache hit rate from the ICL Table, then dynamically refines prompts by modifying and reordering the demonstrations of ICL to hit the prefix KV cache.
-To fast recommend optimal configurations, \textit{InferLog} proposes an attention-based meta-learning algorithm where AttMAML trains a good initial regression model using historical tuning data, enabling rapid adaptation to new workloads.
+To fast recommend optimal configurations, \textit{InferLog} proposes an attention-based meta-learning algorithm where AttMAML offline trains a good initial regression model using historical tuning data, enabling rapid adaptation to new workloads.
 Employing AttMAML as the surrogate model, SMBO iteratively explores the parameter space, guided by the meta-learned priors to recommend near-optimal configurations within few iterations.